ringcentral/ringcentral-web-phone/README.md

 `INVITE` message will be inspected.
 If there is a header "Alert-Info: Auto Answer", the call will be auto answered.
-The `Call-Info` header will also be checked, if it contains `Answer-After=<a-number-here>`, that would be the delay before the call is answered.
+The `Call-Info` header will also be checked, if it contains `Answer-After=<a-number-here>`, that would be the delay (in seconds) before the call is answered.

 For example, if the inbound call `INVITE` message has the following headers, the call will be auto answered immediately: